 Searches of students, visitors, places, and things will be done in a manner that protects their constitutional rights, minimizes personal intrusion, preserves evidence, and ensures the safety of all while maintaining a positive learning environment.
-These will be done respecting all students' individual rights to privacy, while protecting the school environment as a safe and nurturing place to learn is the purpose of this procedure.
+These will be done respecting all students' individual rights to privacy, while protecting the school environment as a safe and nurturing place to learn.
 Random administrative searches in school must be minimally intrusive and fairly implemented.